xRayz3n/Portfolio/README.md

 - **GLTFLoader**: To load 3D models.
 - **HTML/CSS**: For layout and styling.
 - **JavaScript**: Logic and interactivity.

-## How to Use

-1. **Explore**: Hover over objects in the 3D scene to highlight them.
-2. **Interact**: Click objects to rotate them and view project details.
-3. **Navigation**: Use the LinkedIn, GitHub, and CV links to explore external resources.
-4. **Reset View**: Click elsewhere to return to the main 3D scene.

 ## Local Installation